-If the civil unrest in your area becomes too bad, like rioting, looting, and even arson, it may be a good idea to get out of Dodge.
+If the civil unrest in your area becomes too bad, with rioting, looting, and even arson threatening your wellbeing, it may be a good idea to get out of Dodge.
 It’s likely going to be safer for you to be somewhere else.
 Of course, you don’t want to leave your home empty and basically open to theft, but your life and your family are much more important.
 If things get too bad, or you feel you can’t adequately defend your property, it may be time to bug-out.

 Some cons to bugging-out include: